How to have a fin-tastic shark themed party for kids

 - Shark T-shirt: Sink your teeth into this win-win situation.
 Give the Shark T-shirt,

 left, to the birthday boy.
-It's sure to be a big hit with him and mom will like that it
+It's sure to be a big hit with him and mom will like that

-and family of the best ever shark party.
+friends and family of the best ever shark party.

 - Shark birthday card.
 Whatever the birthday present that's shark related you find,